-3. Each folder is labeled on the outside with laminated velcro tabs (done the same as their crate nametags) that represent their responsibilities for the day.
+3. Each folder is labeled on the outside with laminated velcro tabs that represent their responsibilities for the day.
 Here’s where I’ll explain beyond what I have in other posts…

 As you can see, my son’s folder has places for other tabs that used to be there or will be there in the future.
 He no longer has Grammar, so that tab is gone and will eventually be replaced by Writing.
 He has an AM Chores and a Chores tab (we found a PM Chores tab to be unnecessary, but all the children have a PM Chores list that you’ll see in a bit).

 4. Inside each folder are the needed assignment sheets.
 First off, notice how UN-fancy my assignment sheets are!?!
-I used to have nice(r) assignment sheets that I used for my record-keeping as well (someday I’ll share those with you), but my body hasn’t fully caught up with my brain, so for now a blank sheet with mama’s handwritten instructions works just dandy!
+I used to have nice(r) assignment sheets that I used for my record-keeping as well, but my body hasn’t fully caught up with my brain, so for now a blank sheet with mama’s handwritten instructions works just dandy!

 My non-readers do not have assignment sheets.
 My readers have assignment sheets for their independent subjects that change consistently.
 For instance, on the left is Blake’s Math.
 I really should just get rid of this sheet because he is doing Teaching Textbooks on his own and does not need me to assign it to him (in fact, the sheet just says, “Keep doing TT”).
 However, his Reading and his Science change daily and are guided by me.
-I keep track of the corporate assignments (besides Reading) in my School Binder (yes, there will be binder posts to come 😉 )
+I keep track of the corporate assignments (besides Reading) in my School Binder.

 5. When an assignment/tab is completed, the child moves it to their What I Did Today Chart.
-(As you can see they each have their AM Chores and PM Chores listed on either side of their charts–I’ll be doing a post specific to what these chores are later on.)
+(As you can see they each have their Morning Chores and Evening Chores listed on either side of their charts.
 The charts are just cardstock with velcro dots stuck on them.

 6. When all their tabs for the day are gone, they move their folder to the COMPLETED box with any worksheets or papers slipped inside the folder.
 From there, I can check their work, replace the tabs, and put the folder back in their crate.

-Thus concludes my modified workbox system that works quite well for a larger than average family.
-Beyond that, I found this system is easy to manage on auto-pilot.
+Thus concludes my modified workbox system that works quite well for a larger than average family or a homeschool family living in a small space.
+I have found this system to be easy to manage on auto-pilot.
 It really has been a lifesaver to our homeschool!